(1) The following individuals are eligible to participate in PEBB-sponsored benefit plans:

 (a) An eligible employee as defined in OAR 101-010-0005(18).

 (b) A permanent position seasonal or intermittent employee who meets the following requirements:

 (A) An individual hired for the first time if expected to work a 90-day continual period and works at least half-time or in a position classified as job share.
-The eligible employee must enroll within 30 days of his or her hire date or eligibility; or
+The eligible employee must enroll within 30 days of the hire or eligibility date; or

-(B) An individual hired for the first time working at least half-time or in a position classified as job share and who was not expected to work a 90-day or more continual period, and works more than a 90-day continual period.
-When the eligible employee submits enrollment forms to their agency, the employee is retro enrolled in benefits to the first day of the month following the individual’s hire date; or
+(B) An individual hired for the first time working at least half-time or in a position classified as job share who was not expected to work a 90-day or more continual period, and works longer than a 90-day continual period.
+The employee is eligible for enrollment retroactively effective to the first day of the month following the original hire or eligibility date; or

-(C) A previously ineligible employee returning to work is eligible for benefit plans once they accumulate a total of 60 calendar days of employment within the current or immediately previous plan year.
+(C) A previously ineligible employee returning to work is eligible for benefit plans after 60 calendar days of employment within the current or immediately previous plan year.
 The 60 calendar days of employment need not be consecutive.

-(d) A current spouse, domestic partner, or an eligible dependent child listed by the person who is eligible under subsection (1)(a), (b), (c), or (d) of this rule on the required enrollment form or the electronic equivalent (an ex-spouse or ex-domestic partner is not eligible for active, or retired, employee PEBB plan coverage).
+(d) A current spouse, domestic partner, or an eligible dependent child listed by the person who is eligible under subsection (1)(a), (b), (c), or (d) of this rule on the required enrollment form or the electronic equivalent.

 (e) An appointed and elected official.
 Eligibility for benefit plans begins on the first day of the month following the date the official takes the oath of office.

 (2) The eligible employee is responsible to maintain a valid PEBB enrollment for all eligible family members receiving coverage.
 See OAR 101-020-0025.

 Stat.
 Auth.: ORS 243.061 - 243.302